apetkau/microbial-informatics-2014/labs/ffp-phylogeny/README.md

     genome2     3.33e-01        0.00e+00        3.33e-01        3.33e-01
     ```

-### Step 3: Use `ffpjsd` to construct a distance matrix.
+### Step 3: Distance Matrix

-This step constructs a distance matrix based on all the relative k-mer frequencies in each genome using some distance metric (default is [Jensen-Shannon divergence](http://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence)).
+This step uses `ffpjsd` to construct a distance matrix based on all the relative k-mer frequencies in each genome using some distance metric (default is [Jensen-Shannon divergence](http://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence)).
 A distance of *0* would indicate no difference in any k-mer frequency profile for two genomes while a larger number indicates a greater distance.
 For example, for the two genomes above we get the following distance matrices.

 For 1-mer counts.